 By JOHN WAWROW and CAROLYN THOMPSON

 ORCHARD PARK, N.Y.
-(AP) — Doctors who treated Damar Hamlin said the Bills safety was moved to a hospital in Buffalo on Monday, an uplifting sign of the remarkable progress he has made a week after going into cardiac arrest and having to be resuscitated on the field during a game in Cincinnati.
+(AP) — Bills safety Damar Hamlin said he returned to Buffalo on Monday “with a lot of love on my heart” to continue his recovery in a hospital there, a week after going into cardiac arrest and having to be resuscitated on the field during a game in Cincinnati.

-Hamlin was discharged from the University of Cincinnati Medical Center in the morning and flown to western New York, where he will continue his recovery.
-He was listed in stable condition at Buffalo General Medical Center.
+Hamlin was discharged from the University of Cincinnati Medical Center in the morning and flown to western New York.
+He was listed in stable condition at Buffalo General Medical Center/Gates Vascular Institute.

 “I can confirm that he is doing well.
 And this is the beginning of the next stage of his recovery,” said Dr. William Knight, one of his doctors in Cincinnati.

-Doctors said Hamlin has been walking since Friday, and eating regular food and undergoing therapy.
+Doctors said Hamlin has been walking since having a breathing tube removed on Friday, eating regular food and undergoing therapy.
 They said he was on a normal or even accelerated trajectory in his recovery from cardiac arrest, which is considered a life-threatening event, and that normal recovery can be measured from weeks to months.

 “We continue to be ecstatic about his recovery,” Dr. Timothy Pritts said.